SoftwareHeritage/swhapguide/SWHAP@Paris.md

 An item is made up of different _statements_, which are different block of information linked to that article.
 Each statement describes a different _property_ of the item.
 A proprerty is identified with a code starting with letter `P`, which we will refer to later on to let you easily search for a given property.

-Add statements to the Wikidata item based on the codemeta.json (MF: or catalogue file?) file as well as any other available information using properties related to software.
+Add statements to the Wikidata item based on the `version_history.csv` and `actors.md`files as well as any other available information using properties related to software.
 You can use the Wikidata item about [Scilab](https://www.wikidata.org/wiki/Q828742) as an example.

 Typically you will want to register:
 - The different versions of the software and their publication date using the _software version identifier_ property (P348)